 Born in Des Moines, Iowa and reared in the Great Plains of South Dakota, Wally developed a love for performing at an early age.
 From elementary school through High School, he kept busy writing, perfecting impersonations and developing a repertoire of characters and voices.
 Wally became a regular in school plays and while also perfecting his talents as a puppeteer.

 At the age of 16 he entered the only field his Midwestern surroundings could offer in regard to financially capitalizing upon his abilities…radio.
 While DJing, Wally kept his hand at other performing interests; singing, acting, puppeteering and writing.
-Unfortunately, in South Dakota, making a decent living from performing was a virtual impossibility.
+Unfortunately, in South Dakota, making a decent living from performing was virtually impossible.
 So in 1987 Wally moved to Los Angeles.

 During his days in radio, submitting a string of parody songs to the syndicated “Dr. Demento Show” would pay off, because through the help of the good Dr. himself, Wally was hired at Westwood One Radio Network.
 On weekends he also worked at a jazz station called 94.7 The Wave.

 In 1989 Batmania swept the nation with anticipation of a new Batman film from Warner Brothers.
-When Adam West, Wally’s childhood hero was not re-cast as the title character in the film, he spoke out the best way he knew.
+When Adam West, Wally’s childhood hero (and personal friend for 37 years) was not re-cast as the title character in the film, he spoke out the best way he knew.
 Comedy.
-The song “Adam West" was a parody of the number one dance song “Wild Wild West”, and wove a humorous tale of a disgruntled Bat-Fan whose hero was overlooked for the big screen version of the comic book icon.
-The song immediately went number one on “The Dr. Demento Show,” and was in demand by radio stations all over the world.
+The song “Adam West” was a parody of the number one dance song “Wild Wild West”, and wove a humorous tale of a disgruntled Bat-Fan whose hero was overlooked for the big screen version of the comic book icon.
+On “The Dr. Demento Show” the song was number one for multiple weeks, and was one of the most popular songs of that year.
 Wally and his “protest” song were featured on a segment of “A Current Affair” and in a “Rolling Stone” article.

 1989 continued to be a pivotal year for Wally as he left Westwood One to take a full-time position as air personality at The Wave.
 After five years he left the station to pursue aspirations in acting, singing and the field of voice-over.

 At the start of 1994, Wally was hired by Universal Studios Hollywood to portray Beetlejuice in the live stage-show Beetlejuice’s Graveyard Revue,” a job he enjoyed for four years.
+This experience tapped Wally’s abilities as in improve artist and comedy writer.
 It was about this time that Wally got voice-work in such films as “Batman and Robin,” TV shows like “The Fresh Prince,” and animated shows like Nickelodeon’s “Angry Beavers.”
 Today, his body of work has become so vast he’s considered one of the top talents in the voice-over industry.
 And his resume proves it.

 With appearances on shows like “Family Guy,” “King of the Hill,” “The Simpsons,” “Invader Zim,” “The Garfield Show,” “Avengers: Earth’s Mightiest Heroes,” “Bleach,” “Tiger and Bunny,” Scooby Doo 2: Monsters Unleashed,” “Astro Boy,” Harvey Birdman: Attorney at Law,” “Rugrats,” “Transformers; Robots in Disguise,” and many other TV shows, movies and videogames, his vocal and acting abilities are constantly in demand.

 His on-camera TV appearances include “Just Shoot Me,” “The Martin Short Show,” “The E!
 True Hollywood Story,” “Vicki!,” and an appearance on NBC-TV’s “Saved By The Bell; The New Class” as “Daffy” Don Lewis.
-In film, he’s appeared in “The Bogus Witch Project,” “Crime And Passion,” “Brotha’Hood,” and he put in a critically acclaimed performance as Jesus Christ in the award-winning short “Art Of The Deal.”
+In film, he’s appeared in “The Bogus Witch Project,” “Crime And Passion,” “Brotha’Hood,” and he put in a critically acclaimed performance as a wheeling-dealing Jesus Christ in the award-winning short “Art Of The Deal.”
+His appearance as a Glam Rocker in a popular 2016 Dell computer commercial was aired countless times on many different platforms.

 In his on-camera endeavors, Wally is a man of 1000 faces.
 Drawing on his fascination with Lon Chaney Sr.’s groundbreaking make-up techniques, he utilizes prosthetics, wigs and a wide range of physicalities to make his characters vastly different from one another.
 It is in tribute to his work that Wally designed a room in his home called The Chaney Room; an area specifically devoted to costuming and make-up.

 At the beginning of 2000 Wally started a three year engagement as the voice of PAX-TV, a family-friendly TV network.
 In the fall of 2009 he was hired as the show voice for the experimental “Jay Leno Show,” seen five nights a week on NBC.
-When Leno was placed back in control of “The Tonight Show” in the spring of 2010, Wally went along with him and became only the seventh full-time voice of “The Tonight Show” in the show’s long history.
+When the network placed Leno back at the helm of “The Tonight Show” in the spring of 2010, Wally went along with him and became only the seventh full-time voice of “The Tonight Show” in the show’s long history.
 To this day he’s the only “Tonight Show” voice to perform the job exclusively in a voice-over capacity.

-Wally’s hobbies include collecting animation art and autographs, drawing, costuming, collectible toys, rock and roll and beautiful women (not necessarily in that order).
-He has been active in several charities including the First Christian Church of North Hollywood, Christian Broadcast Network, the Los Angeles Mission, the Union Rescue Mission, the San Fernando Valley Rescue Mission, AIDS Project Los Angeles, the Ronald McDonald House, the Jaycees, Special Olympics, Feed the Children, and numerous others.
+Wally’s hobbies include collecting animation art, autographs, and TV and movie memorabilia, drawing, costuming, puppet building, collectible toys, rock and roll and beautiful women (not necessarily in that order).
+He has been active in several charities including the First Christian Church of North Hollywood, Christian Broadcast Network, the Los Angeles Mission, the Union Rescue Mission, the San Fernando Valley Rescue Mission, AIDS Project Los Angeles, Broadway Cares, the Ronald McDonald House, the Jaycees, Special Olympics, Feed the Children, and numerous others.
+He co-founded the charitable organization “Voices Against Cancer,” an annual event which features Voice Actors signing autographs to help fight childhood cancers.